What is the church?

 Did not Jesus command His followers to compel people to enter the kingdom in Luke 14?

 In the parable of the banquet, the master tells his servants to “Go out to the highways and hedges and compel them to come in, so that my house will be full.”
-(Luke 14:23) The meaning of the word “compel” (see here) is the point at issue.
-From the teachings of Jesus which we considered previously, we must find it difficult to believe that these verses are going to contradict all this.
+(Luke 14:23) The meaning of the word “compel” (see here) is the question.
+From the rest of Jesus’ teaching, we find it difficult to believe that this verse is going to contradict what Jesus has said elsewhere regarding the nature of His kingdom.
 The usage of this word, however, shows that it does not always mean compulsion by physical force.

 How is the word “compel” used in other contexts?